← Insights from Philippine History

 A polity whose principal Indianized ritual object is in Chicago, whose principal gold regalia is in Manila and Makati, whose principal vessel finds are distributed between Manila and a branch museum in the polity’s own present-day city, has had its memory negotiated around its objects rather than through them.
 The “Kingdom of Butuan” framing — overclaiming territorial sovereignty, projecting dynastic continuity the evidence does not support, smoothing the polity’s bounded authority into a unified state — does cultural-political work in the absence of the physical anchors that would otherwise carry the polity’s significance.

 This essay’s argument is not that the framing should be abandoned by the city or the people who hold it.
-It is that the historical-scholarship register can do better, by naming the polity as it actually was: a trading paramountcy of remarkable sophistication, federated by kinship across a strategic strait, sending its own ships and its own ambassadors and its own goldsmiths’ work to the Chinese court of the early Song; participating in the East Javanese Vajrayana ritual world; provisioned in symbiotic exchange with the Manobo, Higaonon, and Mamanwa interior; continuous in commerce and shipbuilding for at least seven centuries; reached by Magellan’s expedition not as a remnant but as a living polity whose brothers ruled across the Surigao Strait.
+It is that the historical-scholarship register can do better, by naming the polity as the evidence — corpus and external together — lets us name it: a trading paramountcy of remarkable sophistication, federated by kinship across a strategic strait; on the standard reading of the Chinese sources, sending its own ships and ambassadors and goldsmiths’ work to the Song court; by the art-historical reading of the Field Museum figure, participating in the East Javanese Vajrayana ritual world; provisioned in symbiotic exchange with the Manobo, Higaonon, and Mamanwa interior; long-lived and probably continuous in commerce and shipbuilding across the centuries; and, in the one episode the Spanish-era corpus anchors directly, reached by Magellan’s expedition not as a remnant but as a living polity whose brothers ruled across the Surigao Strait.

 What was at the river’s mouth in 1011 was not a kingdom.
 It was something more interesting and more specific.
 The cargo loaded that autumn for Quanzhou — gold, cloves, camphor, parrots, the vessel itself, the paramount’s Sanskritic title, the Cham diplomat’s protocol — is the signature, in the register the polity left to history, of what kind of place Butuan was.